lammas321/lammOS-LethalCompany/README.md

 - Setting the CharsToAutocomplete config option to a value above the character length of certain options will require you to type the full name of the option.
 - You can enable the ShowMinimumChars config option to show the minimum number of characters you need to enter next to the names of things in lists, such as on the `>MOONS` and `>STORE` pages.

-You can choose the padding character used in commands that show lists of things with the config option ListPaddingChar.

-You can choose whether to show percentages (20%) or rarities (1/5) for things involving chance with the config option ShowPercentagesOrRarity.

 # What's New
 ## Commands
 The `>SHORTCUTS` command, which will list all of the shortcuts associated with every command.

-The `>TARGETS` command, which lists all of the radar targets you can view on the monitor or terminal with `>MONITOR`.
+The `>TARGETS` command, which lists all of the radar targets you can view on the monitor, or the terminal with the `>MONITOR` command.

 A `>CLEAR` command that will clear all text from the terminal, useful if you can't see the monitor while the monitor is on screen after using the `>MONITOR` command.

 The `>CODES` command, this lists all of the alphanumeric codes you can enter and what they are associated with (doors, turrets, or landmines) on the moon you are currently on.

+Entering an alphanumeric code can now take an argument to decide what it should do.
+These options are Default, Toggle, Deactivate, and Activate.
+- All but the default option will be disabled by default and will require their respective `alphanumericcode+<argument>` commands to be enabled in the synced config.

 The `>DOOR` and `>LIGHTS` commands to toggle the ship's door open or closed and lights on or off.
 The `>TP` and `>ITP` commands to remotely activate the teleporter and inverse teleporter.